NIEM/NIEM.github.io/json/tutorial/index.md

 We also need these to be available as properties of the top level object, so we'll add them to `properties`.
-Rather than define their *structure* within `properties`, we'll point them to a defintion within the `definitions` section of the schema.
+Rather than define their *structure* within `properties`, we'll point them to a definition within the `definitions` section of the schema.
 The properties `@context` and `j:Crash` are both simple; each references its definition in the `definitions` section of the schema.